Learn More and ApplyScreenwriting (MFA)

 • Maintain a cumulative GPA of 3.0 or higher.

-• Satisfactorily complete the MFA thesis as determined by the student's MFA Advisor Committee.
+• Satisfactorily complete the thesis project as determined by the student's Thesis Committee

 • Students cannot count credit earned towards a previously awarded master's or MFA degree toward the completion of this MFA program.